ministryofjustice/hmpps-integration-api/README.md

 and [HMPPS Auth](https://github.com/ministryofjustice/hmpps-auth) with Docker using [docker-compose](https://docs.docker.com/compose/).

-1. Build and start the containers for each service.
+1. Build and start the containers for each service. `Note`: Make sure all docker services are stopped before running this command.

     ```bash
     make serve